lucatorella/WWDC-2017-Scholarship/README.md

 This Playground was made in a few hours using SceneKit and AppKit.
 Feel free to give it a try and explore the world! 🌎

 ## Technologies
 The Playground targets macOS and uses SceneKit and AppKit.
-The images were generated in a separate playground using the `UIGRaphicsRnderer` class to create images starting from the JSON file.
+The images were generated in a separate playground using the `UIGraphicsRenderer` class to create images starting from the JSON file.

 ## Author
 I'm [Patrick Balestra](http://www.patrickbalestra.com).